Applying for a Australian Passport

 How long will it take to process my application?

-The Australian Embassy aims to issue a travel document within three weeks, once all the application requirements have been met.
+The Australian Passport Office aims to issue a travel document within six weeks, once all the application requirements have been met.
 Please note that this turnaround time does not include additional in-country mailing time if you choose to have your new passport sent to you via registered mail.

 If you have an urgent need to travel and cannot wait the standard three week turnaround time for a full validity passport, the Embassy may be able to issue an emergency travel document, in certain limited circumstances.
 Please contact the Embassy in Stockholm on +46 (0)8 613 2971 for further details and requirements.